 Courtesy, the International Research Council on African Literature and Culture, IRCALC, the journals of new poetry boost a good number of literary theses which testify to the dawn of criticism of poetry in Africa.
-Journal volumes have featured poems, more reviews and critical understanding which set the background for Africana studies in literature, with a Chat Forum created for exchange of critical opinions on African poetry, and guaranteed to excite insights from pundits of the genre.
+Journal volumes have featured poems, more reviews and critical understanding which set the background for Africana studies in literature, with a Chat Forum created for exchange of critical opinions on African poetry and guaranteed to excite pundits of the genre.

-Indeed the journals of African poetry have come from an initial attempt to configure the character and major trends of new poetry toward revealing an African worldview distinct from the spatial demarcations of imperial British and French designs in a long exploited continent.
+Indeed the journals of African poetry have come from an initial attempt to configure the character and major trends of new poetry in Africa.
+Truly revealing is the African worldview undaunted by the spatial demarcations of imperial British and French designs in a long exploited continent.

 What we now have is a truly spiritual landscape borne from collective, at once heterogeneous, yet often epochal, experience of Africa, and her contact with Europe which left her human parts ‘flung and scattered’ as JP Clark had imagined Ibadan, across the whole of the hemisphere.
 Yet there are voices which, with their scholarly presentations from different parts of the world, have come to inscribe centrifugal variants of the new poetry.

 The Journal of New Poetry 6